 \subsection{Vectorization and ghosts}

-Despite the fact that the vectorization phenomena we have presented are directly inspired by scalarization, we have seen noteworthy differences between the two mechanisms.
+Despite the fact that the vectorization phenomena that we have presented are directly inspired by scalarization, we have seen noteworthy differences between the two mechanisms.
 Even though it was puzzling for a time, this is now strongly suspected to be related to the fact that vectorization models suffer from ghost and/or gradient instabilities in addition to tachyonic ones, as demonstrated by~\textcite{Garcia-Saenz:2021uyv} and~\textcite{Silva:2021jya}.
-Here, we will first follow the latter, and later outline the methodology of the former.\footnote{\textcite{Esposito-Farese:2009wbc} is an earlier similar study that specifically investigates cosmological scenarios.}
+Here we first follow the latter and later outline the methodology of the former.\footnote{\textcite{Esposito-Farese:2009wbc} is an earlier similar study that specifically investigated cosmological scenarios.}

-Let us first review the basic aspects of different types of instabilities~\cite{Demirboga:2021nrc}.
-Recalling our discussion of the tachyon in Secs.~\ref{tachyonquenched} and~\ref{sec:tachcurved}, consider the linearized scalar field equation~\eqref{phi4lincurv} in $1+1$ dimensions
+We begin by reviewing the basic aspects of different types of instabilities~\cite{Demirboga:2021nrc}.
+Recalling our discussion of the tachyon in Secs.~\ref{tachyonquenched} and~\ref{sec:tachcurved}, we consider the linearized scalar-field equation~\eqref{phi4lincurv} in $1+1$ dimensions,

-where we assume the metric is diagonal with constant components for simplicity.
+where we assume for simplicity that the metric is diagonal with constant components.
 The common case without instabilities is when $g^{tt}<0$, $g^{xx}>0$, and $\mu^2>0$.
-What happens when each of these three terms changes its sign, while the other two stay the same?
+What happens when each of these three terms changes its sign while the other two stay the same?